rust-lang/book/src/ch17-00-async-await.md

 using—more on async runtimes shortly!—that concurrency may also use parallelism under the hood.

 Now, let’s dive into how async programming in Rust actually works!
-In the rest of this chapter, we will:

-- see how to use Rust’s `async` and `await` syntax
-- explore how to use the async model to solve some of the same challenges we looked at in Chapter 16
-- look at how multithreading and async provide complementary solutions, which you can even use together in many cases